Publications and Media

 Invisible Bodies: Immigration Crisis and Private Prisons Since the Reagan Era.
 Under contract with University of North Carolina Press’s Justice, Power, and Politics series.

-“QTGNC Stories from Immigration Detention and Abolitionist Imaginaries, 1980-Present,” submitted to Abolition: A Journal of Insurgent Politics (Accepted and Forthcoming).
+“QTGNC Stories from Immigration Detention and Abolitionist Imaginaries, 1980-Present,” submitted to Abolition: A Journal of Insurgent Politics (Forthcoming Fall 2021).

 “Detention and Deportation.”
 Co-authored with Caitlin Patler and Katie Dingeman-Cerda.
 In